 Shou Sugi Ban House

-This renovation and addition to a character home is located in Claremont.
+This renovation and addition to a character home is located in Claremont, Western Australia.

-The clients are both design savy and they were instrumental in the collaborative design process.
+The clients are both design savvy and they were instrumental in the collaborative design process.
 This is the third renovation and addition to a character home they have undertaken.

 They engaged landscape designer Robert Finnie of Robert Finnie Design as soon as the house went into DA, and this was an integral part of the project.
 Together with landscape contractor, Mark Morrison of Empire Landscapes, everyone worked to ensure existing trees and landscape were protected and a strong connection between inside and out was created.